trilitech/umami-v2/README.md

 ## Testing

-In order to run all tests in all projects it's enough to run `yarn test` or `turbo test` in the root directory.
+In order to run all tests in all projects it's enough to run `pnpm test` or `turbo test` in the root directory.
 But, inside the packages you should use `turbo test`.
-It will bundle all the dependencies and only then will run the tests whilst `yarn test` will only attempt to run the tests.
+It will bundle all the dependencies and only then will run the tests whilst `pnpm test` will only attempt to run the tests.

 Coverage info will be provided in several formats, including HTML at `<package_name>/coverage/lcov-report`.